-More recently there has been impact on the manufacturers’ logistics service providers or 3PLs.
+More recently, there has been an impact on the manufacturers’ logistics service providers or 3PLs.
 The need to focus on changes within the extended supply chain has been something Excellis Europe has emphasised since the countdown to compliance began.

 From the outset, we adopted a fully collaborative approach to the project and made sure that the interests and objectives of all parties involved were identified and addressed.
 We kicked off the project with an initial survey of member companies, interrogating pain points and areas of concern in terms of process.

 This resulted in the development of a high-level view of PI processes, which could be used to form the basis of a “statement of requirements.”
 In response to this, the BAEPD created a core project team with members selected from approximately half of the member companies to further identify/refine requirements and to propose suitable solutions.

 Immediately, it became clear that the sector faced a common problem — many serialisation solutions were available in the market, but none of them addressed the specific needs of the PI sector.
 The factors that needed to be considered included

 A further complicating factor for us was the need to work with multiple companies, each with their own challenges and objectives.
 Whereas the essential PI business process is common across all companies, there are detail differences ... and these needed to be understood and addressed.

 Despite this, the project was an opportunity to not only implement serialisation but improve business operations, reduce risk and increase operational effectiveness, largely through the adoption of aggregation for internal operations.